parkerward1/SQL-Porfolio/README.md

 ## Projects

 ### Project 1: UFO Sightings
- Description: Analyzed a public dataset on UFO sightings.
+   Analyzed a public dataset on UFO sightings.

  ### Project 2: Warehouse Database
- Description: Created a datababase for a warehouse for a class project.
+   Created a datababase for a warehouse for a class project.